BSVogler/k8s-runpod-kubelet/readme.md

 ## 🔍 Usage

 Once installed, the controller will register a virtual node named `virtual-runpod` in your cluster.
-To schedule a pod to RunPod, add the appropriate node selector and tolerations:
+It is tainted by default with (virtual-kubelet.io/provider=runpod:NoSchedule) to avoid costs.
+To allow scheduling a pod to RunPod, add the appropriate *tolerations* and if you want to force the usage of RunPod add a node selector for the virtual kubelet.
+Example:

 ```yaml
 apiVersion: v1